 But certainly, you cannot force random people to become a great team.
-They (probably each in their own way) must decide to want to be a great team.
+They (probably each in their own way) must decide they want to become a great team.

 Reality - 2

 And they decide (usually) because they care about the mission or the customers or both.